earcanal/R/docker.md

    * Hence hosts provide "docks" (the docker application) which is a platform for any shape of container

 ## The Experiment Factory: a simple container
+  * [The latest docs](https://expfactory.github.io/expfactory/) are a bit "raw", but they do work
   * `docker run -v $PWD:/data vanessa/expfactory-builder build test-task state-mindfulness-survey`
   * `Dockerfile`, `startupscript.sh`
   * Same container can be run in the lab (I haven't tried [Docker for Windows](https://docs.docker.com/docker-for-windows/) yet) or online